syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ---
 layout: post
-title: Selection in UWP TreeGrid control | Syncfusion®
+title: Selection in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about Selection support in Syncfusion® UWP TreeGrid (SfTreeGrid) control, its elements, features, and more.
+description: Enable row and cell selection in the Syncfusion® UWP SfTreeGrid control with support for single, multiple, and extended selection modes.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-# Selection in UWP TreeGrid (SfTreeGrid)
+# Selection in UWP SfTreeGrid

 SfTreeGrid allows you select one or more rows.